 Federal Student Financial Aid

-As a graduate school, Won Institute students are eligible for a Direct Loan or a Direct Graduate Plus Loan.
+Won Institute students are eligible for a Direct Loan or a Direct Graduate Plus Loan.
 Information about these loans and how they differ is available from the Department of Education.
 Currently the upper limit of the Direct Loan and the interest rate can be found here.
-The upper limit of the Direct Graduate Plus Loan depends on the cost of attendance of a student’s program and the interest rate as of July 1,2019 is 7.08%.
+The upper limit of the Direct Graduate Plus Loan depends on the full cost of attendance of a student’s program.

 The Won Institute is approved for veteran’s educational benefits.
 For more information on this process, please contact our Registrar.